qntln/big-buck-asyncio/convert/README.md

 # Convert

-This it python 2.7 script used for converting video files to ascii encoded video files.
+This is a Python 2.7 script that converts _real_ video files to ASCII-encoded video files.

-This script is using [img2txt](https://github.com/hit9/img2txt) for converting frames of video to ascii art.
+This uses [img2txt](https://github.com/hit9/img2txt) to convert single video frames to ASCII art.

 ## Installation

-First prepare make sure you have `avconv` installed.
-On ubuntu like systems you can install it using
+First make sure that you have `avconv` installed.
+On Ubuntu-like systems you can install with

 ```
 sudo apt-get install libav-tools